kxnyshk/Portfolio/README.md

 This is a front-end webDev project for my course training in "Frontend Frameworks: Bootstrap 4" from Hong Kong University, via Coursera.
 It showcases my portfolio in a very minimalistic styled webpage.

-The technologies used are :-
+The technologies used:-
 HTML 5, CSS 3.

-Front-end framwroks used are :-
+Front-end framwroks used:-
 Bootstrap 4.

-Version controlling is done via :-
+Version controlling done via:-
 Git & Github.

-Illustration is done via :-
+Illustration done via:-
 Adobe Illustrator.

-IDE used is :-
+IDE used:-
 VS Code v1.60